Chapter 68:

 Now these are crêpes I can get behind!

 Biting into the sausage I had rolled into one of the pancakes, we talked about the pets we had recently acquired.
-Moose and Ruckus, the young dire wolves, were Aesandoral’s fur babies, with Moose having a particular fondness for me as well.
+Moose and Ruckus, the young dire wolves, were Aesandoral’s fur babies, with Ruckus having a particular fondness for me as well.
 Meanwhile, Sharmin, the dire bear, was Sharzin’s cuddly boy and equally a momma's bear.
+The girls sighed expressively at the discussion, saddened to be travelling without the newest additions.
+But, since we planned to spoil and train them properly, I had decided it was best for our current short trek to leave them with Phyllis for the time being.
+After all, they were still young, and the world was challenging enough without worrying about their well-being.

 That was when it happened.

 “My eyeeeeees.”
-I cried out, the midmorning sun instantly blinding me as I stepped out from the dim bed and breakfast.
+I cried out, the midmorning sun instantly blinding me as I stepped from the dim bed and breakfast.

 Why did I write this sun to be so bright?
 And why am I still adjusting to this nonsense?!
 This is my biggest regret!
 Well, that and the dumb names everywhere.

 “Oh, you baby.”
 Rionriv huffed as she stepped around me.
+"Figure it out.
+What?
+Did the past not have a sun or something?"

 “Ri, slow down!”